 Scholarship and Grant Applications

 The Frontier FFA Ag Boosters Club awards numerous scholarships each year to seniors at the annual FFA awards banquet.
 Applicants must be majoring in an ag related field.
 Please download the application for more information.
+This application is currently closed.

 The Kern Agricultural Foundation fosters agricultural education in Kern County high schools and provides agricultural scholarships for Kern County students who are majoring in ag education.